Blue Heelers: episode guide

 September 16, 1998

-Written by Geraldine Pilkington, Directed by Karl Steinberg
+Directed by Karl Steinberg

-Guest Starring: Justin Rosniak as Craig Perry, Karen Davitt as Dr Zoe Hamilton, David Paterson as Angus Murray, Simon Oats as James Murray, Steve Turner as Roland Halliday, Nicholas Polites as Spiro, Anthony Sharpe as Dogger, Julian Martin-Skehan as Ugly, Maureen Andrew as Mrs Perry, James Lawson as Juicy Rooster man, Paul Teiwes as Barman Sam
+Guest Starring: Justin Rosniak as Craig Perry, Karen Davitt as Dr. Zoe Hamilton, David Paterson as Angus Murray, Simon Oats as James Murray, Steve Turner as Roland Halliday, Nicholas Polites as Spiro, Anthony Sharpe as Dogger, Julian Martin-Skehan as Ugly, Maureen Andrew as Mrs Perry, James Lawson as Juicy Rooster Man, Paul Teiwes as Barman Sam

 Nobody's Perfect